akgrummer/bbbbAnalysis/limits/Notes/limits.md

 - need to edit
-(1) `directory` in the LimitConfig (`folder` does not matter) (2) sample list to run all mass points,
+(1) `directory` in the LimitConfig (`folder` does not matter) (2) sample list to run all mass points, (point to a different list inside: prepareModels/SubmitFullRunIILimits.py - name is repeated 2 times)
 (3) the tag in the command, controlling the output folder name